harquail/portfolio-wintersmith/contents/portfolio/silver/index.md

 tags: animation, design
 ---

 Kinetic typography  and animation of  Silver, by Walter de la Mare.
-Photographs of magazines and found art create the collage-like aesthetic.
+Scans of magazines and found art create the collage-like aesthetic.
+Created for a class taught by [Jodie Mack](http://www.jodiemack.com).

 ---
 <div class="youtube" id="frozEKhGFVk"></div><br>